Pool Floats Buying Tips

 If you own a swimming pool or travel to the lake or ocean during summer you probably have seen pool floats being used.
 Pool floats are floating mattresses made from buoyant materials.
 Since 2003 we have been offering pool floats from different manufacturers and we often receive questions from customers on how to make a choice.
 This guide will help you understand different pool floats and hopefully decide what suits your needs best.

 Choose a type of pool float.
-Pool floats are available in three main categories.
-Foam, inflatable and canvas.
-They all serve the same purpose but they have pros and cons.
+Pool floats are available in three main categories: foam, inflatable, and canvas.
+They all serve the same purpose but there are pros and cons for each choice.

 - Unsinkable.
 Provides great buoyancy.